-Works are restricted to the made ground of the A82 carriageway and TM will be designed in line with existing guidance.
-TM will consist of a lane closure with 10mph convoy and temporary traffic lights.
+Works are restricted to the made ground of the A835 carriageway and TM will be designed in line with existing guidance.
+TM will consist of single lane closures with a 10mph convoy.
 Where required, alternative NMU provisions/routes will be included in the TM setup, to minimise impact of the works on NMUs.